Revenue Streams

 Environmental and Marketing Impact

-Organic waste from forestry, agriculture, and urban tree management becomes valuable raw material
+Organic waste from forestry, agriculture, and urban tree management becomes battery-grade diamonds

 Carbon Sequestration

-Carbon captured in diamonds is permanently sequestered rather than released as CO₂
+Carbon captured in diamonds and carbon nanomaterials is permanently sequestered rather than released as CO₂

-"Nature powering nuclear batteries" creates powerful marketing differentiation
+"From brand legacy to eternal luxury" + "Nature powering nuclear batteries" creates powerful market differentiation

 Revenue Projection